 Many children with additional needs require a high level of pastoral support.
-This is provided on a daily basis by class teachers, students and teaching assistants who work directly with pupils and supervise them at break and lunch times.
-The Learning Mentor also supports children who have particularly complex needs.
-We also refer children to external agencies such as the Child and Adolescent Mental Health Service (CAMHS), Grief Encounter, Markfield, Early Help and other organisations who can support both the child and their family.
+This is provided on a daily basis by class teachers, students teachers and teaching assistants who work directly with pupils and those who also supervise them at break and lunch times.
+The Learning Mentor may also support children who have particularly complex needs.
+There also may be involvement and support from the Pastoral Team - Mrs Gazzard, Mr Descrettes, Miss King and Ms Buckley.

+Depending on the support needed, we may also refer external agencies such as the Child and Adolescent Mental Health Service (CAMHS), Grief Encounter, Markfield, Early Help and other organisations who can support both the child and their family.